Gat/Pat Thailand Exams

 Round 2: Quota admissions

-Round 2 admissions are planned to provide more opportunities in education for students in areas outside of Bangkok, the capital of Thailand.
+Round 2 admissions are planned to provide more education opportunities for students in areas outside of Bangkok, the capital of Thailand.
 Round 2 is comparable to Round 1 in that programs receiving students in this round have freedom in setting their conditions.
 However, TGAT, TPAT, and General Subject Test scores are usually required.

 Round 3: Joint admissions